 GFAD Datenschutz GmbH

-Tel.: +49 (0)30 269 111-1
+Tel.: +49 30 269 111 1

-2.1 Data Security on our website
+Data security on our website

-2.2 Provision of the Website and Log Files
+Provision of the website and log files

 Prevention of cookies

+This data is stored for 24 months before it is automatically deleted, unless the cookies are already deleted by the user beforehand or the cookie settings are changed accordingly.
 The purpose of the Google Analytics component is to analyse the flow of visitors to our website.
-Google uses the data and information obtained, among other things, to evaluate the use of our website, to compile online reports for us showing the activities on our website and to provide other services in connection with the use of our website.
+Among other things, Google uses the data and information obtained to evaluate the use of our website, to compile online reports for us showing the activities on our website, and to provide other services related to the use of our website.

-Privacy and data security in Google Analytics
+Data protection and data security in Google Analytics

 Objection to data collection